The Hallmark Of A Controversial English Judge

 Who Would Not Allow The Law To Get In The Way Of Justice

-He deserves more space than I devote to him here as he was a man of contrasts: of incongruous libertarianism while prejudiced towards early black immigrants sitting as jurors (he suspected they lacked familiarity with English customs and culture) ; he was a stuffy conservative who upheld the property rights of unmarried couples.
+He deserves more space than I devote to him here as he was a man of contrasts: of incongruous libertarianism while prejudiced against early black immigrants sitting as jurors (he suspected they lacked familiarity with English customs and culture) ; he was a stuffy conservative who upheld the property rights of unmarried couples.
 Where he saw fit he was a contrarian fighting for the rights of the ordinary man, especially when disadvantaged by social or financial circumstances.

 If he observed a defect in the law that caused injustice, he did not hesitate to contrive a well-reasoned argument for overturning it.
 Above all, he wished to make the law understandable by the use of precise and plain English.